-data A data.frame containing any columns specified by intervals, timePositions, groupVariable and colourVariable. intervals A character giving the name of the column in data containing, as a numeric or a factor, the calculated times to be plotted on the x-axis.
-For example, it could be the days after planting or treatment. timePositions A character giving the name of the column in data containing, as a numeric, the value of the time position within an interval (for example, the time of imaging during the day expressed in hours plus a fraction of an hour). groupVariable A character giving the name of the column in data containing the variable to be used to group the plotting. colourVariable A character giving the name of the column in data containing the variable to be used to colour the plotting. ggplotFuncs A list, each element of which contains the results of evaluating a ggplot func- tion.
+data $A \verb data.frame containing any columns specified by intervals, \verb timePositions , groupVariable and colourVariable.$ intervals A character giving the name of the column in data containing, as a numeric or a factor, the calculated times to be plotted on the x-axis.
+For example, it could be the days after planting or treatment. timePositions A character giving the name of the column in data containing, as a numeric, the value of the time position within an interval (for example, the time of imaging during the day expressed in hours plus a fraction of an hour). groupVariable A character giving the name of the column in data containing the variable to be used to group the plotting. colourVariable A character giving the name of the column in data containing the variable to be used to colour the plotting.

+ggplotFuncs A list, each element of which contains the results of evaluating a ggplot function.
 It is created by calling the list function with a ggplot function call for each element.
-These functions are applied in creating the ggplot object. printPlot A logical indicating whether or not to print the plot.
+These functions are applied in creating the ggplot object.